-The cases listed in the table are the following:
+The cases listed in the table are as follows:

-- 1. Source or destination lines have no width or height so transfers are not sent. - 2.
-Source area has nothing to send as source has no width or height, but the destination area is defined to be a single line or more lines. - a.
-If XTYPE or YTYPE is set to fill, then the destination area is filled with the fill pattern.
-YTYPE must be set to fill to use DESYSIZE. - b.
-Otherwise, no transfers are sent. - 3.
-Source is defined to be a single line or multiple lines, but the destination area has no width or height. - a.
+Source or destination lines have no width or height so transfers are not sent.

+Source area has nothing to send as source has no width or height, but the destination area is defined to be a single line or more lines.

+- If XTYPE or YTYPE is set to fill, then the destination area is filled with the fill pattern.
+YTYPE must be set to fill to use DESYSIZE. - Otherwise, no transfers are sent.

+Source is defined to be a single line or multiple lines, but the destination area has no width or height.

 The source is read but no writes happen.
 Possibly used for sending data to the stream interface.
 XTYPE and YTYPE wrap settings are ignored.
 YTYPE must be other than disable to use SRCYSIZE.
-No reads will happen if stream is not configured properly for this mode, that is, stream output only. - 4.
-Source is defined to be a single line, the destination area is also a single line, so it results in a simple 1D to 1D copy. - a.
+No reads happen if stream is not configured properly for this mode, that is, stream output only.

+Source is defined to be a single line, the destination area is also a single line, so it results in a simple 1D to 1D copy.

 XTYPE values matter, YTYPE ignored.
-See List of cases for 1D WRAP for XTYPE settings. - 5.
-At least one of the source or destination areas have a 2D dimensions so it results in 1D to 2D, 2D to 1D or 2D to 2D copy. - a.
+See List of cases for 1D WRAP for XTYPE settings.

+At least one of the source or destination areas have a 2D dimensions so it results in 1D to 2D, 2D to 1D or 2D to 2D copy.

 Both XTYPE and YTYPE settings matter.
 See the following sections for more details about the behavior.